DKFZ-ODCF/sophia/README.md

 ### Citing

-You can cite Sophia as follows:
+You can cite the original version (35) of SOPHIA as follows:

     Integrative Analysis of Omics Datasets.
     Doctoral dissertation, German Cancer Research Center (DKFZ), Heidelberg.
     Umut Toprak (2019).
     DOI 10.11588/heidok.000274296

+If you use the newer versions, please also include a reference to this repository, as the original code was cleaned up and tested for the `hg38` assembly.
+See [Contributors](CONTRIBUTORS.md).

 ### Tools